We've worked out an

 have no doubt increased the cost of the unit.

-The color analyzer is often the weakest link in measuring and adjusting a
+The colour analyzer is often the weakest link in measuring and adjusting a

 display device.
 Because of the unprecedented price/performance ratio of the